Rhea Chan

 Rhea Janae Arcenal Chan (born September 24, 2000) is a professional footballer who plays as a defender for PFF Women's League club Stallion Laguna.
-Born in the United States, she represents the Philippines at international level.
+Born in the United States, she represents the Philippines at international level in football and futsal.

 Club career

 In July 2024, Chan signed with Manila Digger for the 2024 PFF Women's Cup, alongside fellow Philippines international Kiara Fontanilla.

 In 2025, she transferred to Stallion Laguna and made 10 appearances during the 2025 PFF Women's League season.

 International career

 On February 15, 2024, Chan received her first call-up to the Philippines national football team for the 2024 Pinatar Cup in Spain.
-She made her international debut on April 5, 2024 in a friendly against South Korea.
+She made her international debut on April 5, 2024, in a friendly against South Korea.